NSTiwari/YOLOv10-LiteRT-Android/README.md

-# YOLOv10 LiteRT on Android for Object Detection
+# YOLOv10-LiteRT on Android for Object Detection
 This repository is an implementation of converting the YOLOv10 object detection model to LiteRT (.tflite) format using Google AI Edge and deploy it on Android for on-device inference.

 <a target="_blank" href="https://colab.research.google.com/github/NSTiwari/YOLOv10-LiteRT-Android/blob/main/YOLOv10_LiteRT.ipynb">